 Customer Service Manager, Banking Salary

-Banking Customer Service Managers in the United States can expect wages of $45K per year on average.
-Career duration and the company each impact pay for this group, with the former having the largest influence.
-Most Banking Customer Service Managers survey respondents are women (74 percent).
+Earnings for Banking Customer Service Managers in the United States come in at around $45K per year on average.
+Experience level and the company each impact pay for this group, with the former having the largest influence.
+Job satisfaction is reported as high by the vast majority of workers.
 A large number enjoy medical while most get dental coverage.
 Vision coverage is also available to a fair number.
-Job satisfaction is reported as high by the vast majority of workers.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Most Banking Customer Service Managers survey respondents are women (73 percent).
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |$32,449 - $59,320|